xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 ## Demo

 I sketched up a quick [proof of concept](https://xrcyz.github.io/neural-metaballs/) to go with this post.
-It uses a three layer network to create a metaball surface.
-The positioning of the ellipses is controlled entirely by the layer 1 biases, which can be seen changing in the diagram on the right.
-The weights are fixed.
+It uses a three layer network to create a metaball surface, and animates the metaballs by changing the biases in layer 1.

 <p align="center">
     <a href="https://xrcyz.github.io/neural-metaballs/">